lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/pp_ss6.png "Desktop sample screen")

-You can now login to the Aurora services using the Pocket Pass app.
-Your telephone will no longer receive SMS when you login in to a Lunarc system.
+You can now login to the Lunarc systems using the Pocket Pass app.
+Your telephone will no longer receive SMS when connecting to a Lunarc system.